Declaration of Independent Contractor Status (VAR)

 Four types of VAR

-- Declaration of Independent Contractor Status - Profits from business activities (VAR-wuo) you got when de Belastingdienst considers you an entrepeneur.
+- Declaration of Independent Contractor Status - Profits from business activities (VAR-wuo) you got when de Tax Administration considered you a self-employed entrepeneur.

-- Declaration of Independent Contractor Status - Income from activities at the company's risk and expense (VAR-dga) you got when you are the owner and major shareholder and you run all business risks in a private company (bv in Dutch).
+- Declaration of Independent Contractor Status - Income from activities at the company's risk and expense (VAR-dga) you got when you were the owner and major shareholder and you ran all business risks in a private company (bv in Dutch).

-- Declaration of Independent Contractor Status - Results from other activities (VAR-row) you got when the Belastingdienst doesn't consider you an entrepeneur.
+- Declaration of Independent Contractor Status - Results from other activities (VAR-row) you got when Tax Administration didn't consider you a self-employed entrepeneur.
 Clients have to check whether they were liable for payroll taxes and contributions.
-If considered wrong, the Belastingdienst can demand taxes from you and the client afterwards.
+If considered wrong, the Tax Administration could demand taxes from you and the client afterwards.

 VAR-wuo: Indemnification and verification